OpenCL/OpenCLCXXPortingGuidelines/OpenCLCToOpenCLCppPortingGuidelines.md

 resolves problem with using the relational (`<`, `>`, `<=`, `>=`, `==`, `!=`) and the logical operators
 (`!`, `&&`, `||`) with built-in vector types.

-In OpenCL C for built-in vector types the relational and the logica operators return a vector signed integer type of the same size as the source operands.
+In OpenCL C for built-in vector types the relational and the logical operators return a vector signed integer type of the same size as the source operands.
 In OpenCL C++ it was simpliefied and those operators return `boolN` for vector types and `bool` for scalars.